cutbox/CutBox/README.md

   <p>Macos Clipboard Manager</p>
 </div>

-CutBox is a Macos developer focussed clipboard history manager.
-It works only with text (no images, audio, video, blobs) but doesn't interfere with the system clipboard if you need to copy/paste things like that.
-It can also transform text before you paste it, using JavaScript.
+CutBox is a Macos developer focused clipboard history manager.
+It works only with text (no images, audio, video, blobs) but doesn't interfere with the system clipboard, or other clipboard managers, if you need copy/pasteboard history for things like that.
+It's  maing strenghts are fuzzy & regexp search, and the ability to transform text using JavaScript, before you paste it.

-CutBox is designed as OpenSource and you are encouraged to [Compile it yourself](#compilation-setup--tooling)

 # Install via Homebrew Cask